District Court (Second District : Davis County) Criminal case files

 Scope and Content

-Case files are made up of the various documents filed with the Second District Court in Davis County pertaining to each specific case.
-The records usually contain information such as the case number, and the names of the defendants, counsel, jurors, and witnesses.
+Criminal case files document the legal process and the administration of justice in conjunction with a criminal proceeding.
+Criminal case files usually contain information such as the case number, and the names of the defendants, counsel, jurors, and witnesses.
 The case file may include complaints, indictments, subpoenas, verdicts, warrants of arrest, execution or confinement, warrant returns, affidavits, orders, judgments, appeal notices.
+Records and documents pertaining to a particular action are filed together by the court clerk, and collectively these records constitute the case file.
 Files rarely include transcripts of testimony.

 Numerical by case number.